Death of David Bowie: Impact on music sales

 Following Bowie's death, sales of his albums and singles soared.
 Blackstar, already on track to claim the number one spot in the United Kingdom, accelerated in sales and stayed atop the albums chart for three weeks, as well as topping the Billboard 200 chart in the United States.
 Blackstar topped the album charts in 24 countries, including France, Germany and Italy, while it made the top 5 in a further six countries, including Japan and South Korea.

 In the United States, Bowie's combined album and song sales rose to 682,000 following his death, which was a rise of more than 5,000%.
-Another nine of his albums re-entered in the Billboard 200, including The Rise and Fall of Ziggy Stardust and the Spiders from Mars, Hunky Dory, Let's Dance, Aladdin Sane, Low, and The Next Day.
+Another nine of his albums re-entered in the Billboard 200, including Hunky Dory (1971), The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), Aladdin Sane (1973), Low (1977), Let's Dance (1983), and The Next Day (2013).
 On the Billboard Hot Rock Songs chart, Bowie broke the record for most entries by a single artist, with 21 songs.